dapr/java-sdk/daprdocs/content/en/java-sdk-docs/spring-boot/_index.md

 You can use well known Spring Data constructs relying on a Dapr-based implementation.
 With Dapr, you don't need to add any infrastructure-related driver or client, making your Spring application lighter and decoupled from the environment where it is running.

-Under the hood these implementations uses Dapr Statestore and Binding APIs.
+Under the hood these implementations use the Dapr Statestore and Binding APIs.

 ### Configuration parameters